 If there is no family member, friend, or informal carer suitable to be the person’s representative, the DoLS office will appoint a paid representative.
 Their name should be recorded in the person’s health and social care records.

-They have the right to request the advice and support of an IMCA (see Independent Mental Capacity Advocate Service).
+They have the right to request the advice and support of an IMCA (see Independent Mental Capacity Advocate Service chapter).

 The care home / hospital must monitor and review the adult’s care needs on a regular basis, and report any change in need or circumstances that would affect the deprivation of liberty authorisation or any attached conditions.
 The home / hospital must request a DoLS review if: